Cookbook

 - Identify the responsible adviser when you have them, so the record names an individual rather than the firm credential.

-correlationIdper drafting session, tag every generation with it, and pass it again at submission. - Send prompts, context, and output verbatim, so Bedrock hashes them into the chain.
+correlationIdon every generation in a drafting conversation; it does not need to reach review. - Send prompts, context, and output verbatim, so the platform hashes them into the chain.

 - Use an idempotency key so retries do not duplicate records.